Kiah Childress (Nevada)

 Fun fact about her, she loves to travel for both work and pleasure and has been to 38 Countries around the world.
 She speaks some Spanish and a little Serbian.

-Cristiana Reeves (Nevada)
+Cristiana Reeves (California)

 I grew up in a family of teachers & I have enjoyed teaching since a very young age.
 I have been singing all my life, but I enjoy all aspects of the performing arts.
 I studied at The Young Americans College of the Performing Arts in California & I had the privilege of teaching & performing in theaters & gyms all over Japan, & California touring with their Outreach Program.
 I enjoyed performing with both the participants taking the workshops & with the traveling cast.